 One of the more jarring differences between Firefox and Chrome is the way tabs work.
 In Firefox, when you open too many tabs, the tab bar turns into a sort of carousel where you can scroll back and forth.
 On Chrome, the tabs simply shrink and never turn into a carousel.

-While the exact functionality can’t be replicated in Firefox, you can achieve a very close imitation using the Small Tabs addon.
+While the exact functionality can’t be replicated in Firefox, you can achieve a very close imitation using the Small Tabs addon [No Longer Available].
 Small Tabs provides a flexible width to Firefox tabs, allowing you to fit many more of them on the screen before the carousel appears.

 How many tabs, you ask?
 In a 1920×1080 screen using the FXChrome theme mentioned above, I can open 50 tabs before the scrolling carousel appears.
 For most users, that should be more than enough.